History of New Mexico: Environmentalism

 Since the late 19th century, New Mexico and other arid Western states have sought to assert sovereign control over water allocation policies within their boundaries.
 In the 1990s the legislature debated H.R.
 128, the proposed State Water Sovereignty Protection Act.
 Since the passage of the Newlands Act in 1902, Western states have benefited from federal water projects.
 In spite of these projects, water allocation remained a politically charged issue throughout the 20th century.
 Most states have sought to limit federal control over water distribution, preferring instead to allocate water under the discredited doctrine of prior appropriation.

 As a state dependent on both smokestack industry and scenic tourism, New Mexico was at the center of the debates over clean air legislation, particularly the Clean Air Act of 1967 and its amendments in 1970 and 1977.
 The Kennecott Copper Corporation, which operated a large smelter at Hurley, New Mexico, generating as a byproduct thick clouds of air pollution, led the opposition to the environmentalists, represented by the New Mexico Citizens for Clean Air and Water.
 Eventually the company was forced to comply with fairly strict federal standards.
 They often delayed the compliance process for years by threatening economic repercussions, such as plant closings and unemployment, if forced to comply with standards.

+COVID-19 pandemic

+The COVID-19 pandemic was confirmed to have reached the U.S. state of New Mexico on March 11, 2020.
+On December 23, 2020, the New Mexico Department of Health reported 1,174 new COVID-19 cases and 40 deaths, bringing the cumulative statewide totals to 133,242 cases and 2,243 deaths since the start of the pandemic.
+During the last quarter of 2020, COVID-19 hospitalizations in New Mexico increased, reaching a peak of 947 hospitalizations on December 3.

+The most populous counties in the state have seen the largest number of infections, but by mid-April, the northwest counties of McKinley and San Juan became the most infected areas in the state, with Sandoval County also seeing a high infection rate.
+All of these counties have large Native American populations.
+According to the state's data dashboard, American Indians had nearly 58 percent of the statewide infection rates as of May 15.
+On April 25, McKinley County had the highest total number of cases while San Juan County had the highest number of deaths by April 26.
+However, by the end of July, Hispanics/Latinos had a plurality of cases.
+The portion of cases among American Indians continued to decline, and by mid February 2021 was below that of whites.